AMReX-Combustion/PeleLM/Docs/source/RunningPeleLM.rst

 These parameters can have a large impact on the performance of `PeleLM`, so taking the time to experiment with is worth the effort.
-Having grids that are large enough to coarsen multiple levels in a V-cycle is essential for good multigrid performance.
+For example, having grids that are large enough to coarsen multiple levels in a V-cycle is essential for good multigrid performance.

-**How grids are created**

 The gridding algorithm proceeds in this order:

-1. Grids are created using the Berger-Rigoutsos clustering algorithm modified to ensure that all new fine grids are divisible by ``amr.blocking_factor``.
+1. Grids are created using the Berger-Rigoutsos clustering algorithm, modified to ensure that all new fine grids are divisible by ``amr.blocking_factor``.

 2. Next, the grid list is chopped up if any grids are larger than ``max_grid_size``.
 Note that because ``amr.max_grid_size`` is a multiple of ``amr.blocking_factor`` the ``amr.blocking_factor`` criterion is still satisfied.